Kaanbal Suut

 The lines of work that guide the actions of Kaanbal Suut are:

-1. Strengthening civil society organizations in the Yucatan Peninsula that work with women, youth, and/or indigenous groups and organizations led by women.
+2. Strengthening organized groups and civil society organizations in the Yucatan Peninsula that work with and/or are led by groups of women, youth and/or indigenous peoples.

 The Kaanbal Suut project seeks to strengthen the internal capacities and leadership of civil society organizations and networks in the Yucatan Peninsula.